Get to know how SPF, DKIM and DMARC works together.

 Implementation of DMARC

-Before we use DMARC, we first want to know how many DMARC fails we gonna get.
-Therefore, we will monitor the fails with Valimail (free for Microsoft 365 users with an Exchange Online plan), we can monitor DMARC with the policy, p=none.
+Before you use DMARC, you first want to know how many DMARC fails you gonna get.
+Therefore, you can monitor the fails with Valimail (free for Microsoft 365 users with an Exchange Online plan), you can monitor DMARC with the policy, p=none.
 I advise to monitor this with Valimail for at least three months.
 Open your DNS zone and add the following record as a TXT;

 - Hostname: _dmarc